Thomas Chatterton: Death

-The final Alexandrine is completely missing, together with Chatterton's notes.
-However, according to Dr Fry, the character who utters the final lines must have been Birtha, whose last word might have been something like "kisste".

 Posthumous recognition

-The death of Chatterton attracted little notice at the time; for the few who then entertained any appreciative estimate of the Rowley poems regarded him as their mere transcriber.
+The death of Chatterton attracted little notice at the time as the few who cared for the Rowley poems regarded him as their mere transcriber.
 He was interred in a burying-ground attached to the Shoe Lane Workhouse in the parish of St Andrew, Holborn, later the site of Farringdon Market.
 There is a discredited story that the body of the poet was recovered, and secretly buried by his uncle, Richard Phillips, in Redcliffe Churchyard.
 There a monument has been erected to his memory, with the appropriate inscription, borrowed from his "Will", and so supplied by the poet's own pen.
 "To the memory of Thomas Chatterton.
 Reader! judge not.
 If thou art a Christian, believe that he shall be judged by a Superior Power.
 To that Power only is he now answerable."

 It was after Chatterton's death that the controversy over his work began.
 Poems supposed to have been written at Bristol by Thomas Rowley and others, in the Fifteenth Century (1777) was edited by Thomas Tyrwhitt, a Chaucerian scholar who believed them genuine medieval works.
 However, the appendix to the following year's edition recognises that they were probably Chatterton's own work.
 Thomas Warton, in his History of English Poetry (1778) included Rowley among 15th-century poets, but apparently did not believe in the antiquity of the poems.
 In 1782 a new edition of Rowley's poems appeared, with a "Commentary, in which the antiquity of them is considered and defended," by Jeremiah Milles, Dean of Exeter.

 The controversy which raged round the Rowley poems is discussed in Andrew Kippis, Biographia Britannica (vol. iv., 1789), where there is a detailed account by George Gregory of Chatterton's life (pp. 573–619).
 This was reprinted in the edition (1803) of Chatterton's Works by Robert Southey and Joseph Cottle, published for the benefit of the poet's sister.
 The neglected condition of the study of earlier English in the 18th century alone accounts for the temporary success of Chatterton's mystification.
 It has long been agreed that Chatterton was solely responsible for the Rowley poems; the language and style were analysed in confirmation of this view by W. W. Skeat in an introductory essay prefaced to vol. ii. of The Poetical Works of Thomas Chatterton (1871) in the "Aldine Edition of the British Poets."
 The Chatterton manuscripts originally in the possession of William Barrett of Bristol were left by his heir to the British Museum in 1800.
 Others are preserved in the Bristol library.